MaanitMalhan/FROST-Vision-Bot/README.md

 ```bash
 docker compose up -d
 ```
 3. You will then have access to a ``localhost`` where you can upload a specified MP4 file as a ``task``.
+The likely port will be ``localhost:8080``

-4. From here, you will be allowed to add sample images as initial labels.
+4. From here, you should sign in and go to ``create new task`` on the top right part of the screen.
+You will be allowed to add sample images as initial labels.
 Use interpolation mode and draw a bounding box in one frame.
 The CVAT will track this across all of the frames.

+5. For creating a new task, you should add your wanted label names, upload your video or zip foldler in ``select files``, and try and set immage quality at aroun **70**, segmenting at a reasonable framerate, and hitting submit.

+6. Within your ``Jobs``, you can open and choose ``interpolation mode``.
+This will alow  you to draw some starting bounding boxes.
+You'll be able to fix any of them if they may be incorrect.

-5. Export the dataset once finished with the formats stated in the introduction above.
-(Any that are compatable with TensorRT).
+7. Export the dataset once finished with the formats stated in the introduction above.
+(Any that are compatable with TensorRT.
+Again I'd say use ``YOLO``).

 ## Overview For Web Test: